mattclarke/advent_of_code_21/README.md

 - Part 1: took me a while to fully understand what was meant by "total length in bits" and what to do with it.
 Otherwise, it is just parsing the packet.
 - Part 2: just add in the maths parts, pretty straightforward once part 1 is done.

+## Day 17:
+- Part 1: over complicated it at first; can use brute force.
+- Part 2: small modification to track unique velocities.
+TODO: do it without random fudge factors.